benajii/azure-petstore/README.md

 ![Agent pool](petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/images/06_14.png)

-- To enable maven tasks/Spring boot on your agent, you need to Install [Java 1.8 x64](https://codenotfound.com/java-download-install-jdk-8-windows.html), [Download Maven](https://maven.apache.org/download.cgi) and [Install Maven](https://maven.apache.org/install.html).
+- To proccess maven tasks/Spring boot for this specific project, you need to Install [Java 1.8 x64](https://codenotfound.com/java-download-install-jdk-8-windows.html), [Download Maven](https://maven.apache.org/download.cgi) and [Install Maven](https://maven.apache.org/install.html).
 You will also have to configure your maven task as shown below

 ![Maven Task](petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/images/06_15.png)

 - Be sure to run the agent on your computer before running the pipeline on Azure DevOps, otherwise your agent pool will be off-line
 - Be sure to run docker to enable docker engine for your job so the pipeline can build the docker images
 - I reduced the memory size on my containers in half, see deployment.yaml.
 The free tier of AKS only supports a node pool with 8 cpu core which for my image was 2 nodes.
 I ran out of memory and was unable to scale out.

 ![Step 6 Complete](petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/images/06_16.png)